Courses

 Theatre Studies in London

 A study abroad course in drama and theatre history in London, England.
-Departmental approval required.
+Approval from the program chair required.

 Prerequisite(s): 30 credit units of university-level course work, including at least 6 credit units in Drama and/or English.